ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 Click on the "Outputs" Tab and copy the value of the EC2URL Public DNS

 ## Prepare AWS EC2 Hyperledger Fabric Client Node and Enroll Identity
-You'll need to ssh into the the EC2 instance tagged "ManagedHyperledgerWorkshopEC2ClientInstance".
+You'll need to ssh into the the EC2 instance tagged "ManagedHyperledgerWorkshopEC2ClientInstance" from
+your AWS EC2 Instance tagged "hyperledger-fabric-console.
 ```
 cd ~
 ec2url=$(aws cloudformation describe-stacks --query Stacks[].Outputs[5].OutputValue --output text)